Is Sentiment an SEO Trust Signal?

 Based upon finding so few things wrong with their site, in my opinion, their SEO team was doing their job.

 The few improvements we suggested were made.
-But the site’s rankings did not bounce back enough in Google search.
+However, the site’s rankings did not bounce back enough in Google searches.

 Exploring Factors Beyond SEO